Introducing Coding Events and Workshops

 It is true, most of us don’t know what makes our smartphones, laptops, social media networks and video games work.
 Learning to code should be a first step in digital learning, like knowing how to manage personal data, creating secure passwords, protecting connected objects, being able to detect fake content, or even understanding that on the web, “nothing is erased”.

 As mentioned on a previous post, knowing how to program helps children better understand the world in which they live.
-This allows them to gain logic and reasoning skills in an increasingly computational world, and safely enjoy the best that digital has to offer.
+This allows them to gain logic and reasoning skills in an increasingly computational world, and safely enjoy the best that technology has to offer.
 Programming can be fun and very rewarding for children; they gain a kind of super power: going from passive consumer role to an active creator role.
-In a very short time, it is possible to create your first program; give a child colored pencils and see what they do with them, give them a computer and some programming concepts, and they could build the next Facebook …
+In a very short time, it is possible to create your first program; give a child colored pencils and see what they do with them, give them a computer and some programming concepts, and they could build the next Facebook !

 Workshops and internships led by the creators of the platform!